World Trade Center 9/11 joke removed from Jean Dujardin sex comedy The Players

 This is the second issue Jean Dujardin has had to deal with regarding The Players.
 About two weeks ago, some deemed the film’s posters too suggestive, which led France’s ad regulatory board to request that they be taken down.
 At that time, those in the U.S. media with little to do wondered whether L’Affaire Infidèles might damage Dujardin’s chances to take home the Oscar.
 Obviously, it did no such thing.

 Now, whether much – or any – harm would have come of this second Infidèles issue is unclear.
-Back in early 1978, for instance, Vanessa Redgrave’s highly controversial pro-Palestinian remarks didn’t prevent her from winning the Best Supporting Actress Academy Award for her performance in Fred Zinnemann’s Julia.
+Back in early 1978, for instance, Vanessa Redgrave’s controversial pro-Palestinian remarks didn’t prevent her from winning the Best Supporting Actress Academy Award for her performance in Fred Zinnemann’s Julia.
 Much like George C. Scott’s assertion that he would refuse the Best Actor Oscar didn’t prevent him from winning in early 1971 for Franklin J. Schaffner’s Patton.

 Marion Cotillard vs. the official story